 - Take it one day at a time.
 If you are following a program that fits your life, this one will be pretty easy.
 Take things day by day.
 Life events like parties and holidays will come up.
 If you indulge a little on those days, don’t beat yourself up about it.
 Tomorrow is a new day.

 - Drink water!
 This is an important one.
 I used to be a non-water drinker.
-Uh, hello?!
 You can’t survive without water let alone expect to lose any weight.
+I make a game out of drinking my water.
+Every time I pass through the kitchen I take a drink.
+There are also apps that will remind you to drink your water or you can set an alarm on your phone every hour to remind you.
 If you aren’t a big fan of plain water, try some lemon or lime in it or get an infuser and try some fruit infusions.

 - Cut the chemicals.
 Try shopping on the outer edges of the grocery store.
 Avoid all the processed garbage in boxes in the middle aisles.
 If you can afford organic, go for that.
 If not, wash your fruits and vegetables with a mixture of vinegar and water or a fruit and veggie wash to remove chemical residue.